r-dube/pickingflowers/aurora.md

 Obviously, such information could be gotten by breaking into the U.S. intelligence services.
 However, at the time, it was easier to break into a company such as Google to obtain this information.

-The Chinese attackers orchestrated their break into Google by first identifying and then breaking into the accounts of Chinese nationals who communicated with Google's Chinese employees.
+The Chinese attackers orchestrated their break into Google by first identifying and then breaking into the accounts of Chinese nationals who communicated with Google China's employees.
 That is, the attackers first broke into the lightly defended accounts of Google China's employees' friends and family \[FT1\], \[NP1\].

 The attackers had prepared a Windows exploit that used an as yet unknown vulnerability (zero-day) in Microsoft's Internet Explorer \[WI3\].
 This exploit would download spyware onto a user's computer if the user clicked a malicious link using Internet Explorer.
-The Chinese attackers used the compromised friends and family accounts to send the malicious link inside phishing messages to Google's Chinese employees.
+The Chinese attackers used the compromised friends and family accounts to send the malicious link inside phishing messages to Google China's employees.

 Employees who clicked on the malicious links using their work computers had their computers compromised with malware that gave the attackers remote access.
 The attackers used these computers to access the rest of Google's network.